Sha3-git/CEC25/README.md

 ## Running the Model

-To run the model on the CEC_test dataset:
+To run the model on the CEC_test dataset (after setting environment var.):

 ```bash
 python run.py